arisgeo/TwitterFeeds/README.md

 # Classifying Twitter Feeds

-This project aims to develop a methodology in partnership with the Office for National Statistics to classify Twitter feeds by bots, businesses and individuals.
-The intention is to understand more of the discussions ongoing between the personal accounts of genuine people, away from the noise of actors with alternative agendas.
+In partnership with the U.K Office for National Statistics, this project aims to classify Twitter feeds by bots, organisations and real users.

 ### Prerequisites